COMBINE-lab/QCatch/README.md

 ## Installation

-You need to have Python 3.11 or newer installed on your system.
+You need to have Python 3.11 or 3.12 installed on your system.

 There are several alternative options to install QCatch: